radiorabe/klangbecken/doc/design.md

 Apart from the required features for the listeners and music programmers, we aim for the following goals:

 **Self-contained system**: The Klangbecken installation only requires a minimal amount of external services.
-These are a virtual machine runtime environment, local networking, authentication service, file backup, and monitoring.
+These are a virtual machine runtime environment and local networking for playback and manually monitoring the state of the system.
+Playlist editing requires the external authentication service.
+Additionally basic services like file backup and automatic monitoring are required.

-**Fast recovery**: All data is stored in regular files.
+**Fast recovery**: All data is stored in regular human-readable (where possible) files.
 A previous state of the system can be restored by simply restoring the files from backup, or alternatively by manually fixing the human-readable files.

 **Automated testing**: All central components of the system are automatically tested by meaningful test cases against multiple versions of our core dependencies (See [actions](https://github.com/radiorabe/klangbecken/actions)).